BaseMax/learn-assembly/README.md

 ## Acknowledgments

 Created as a learning exercise by Max Base to explore assembly language programming.
 Inspired by fundamental programming challenges adapted to the low-level environment.

+## License

+Copyright © 2025 Max Base.
+This project is licensed under the MIT License.